andrescerv/BEDU-Data-Analysis/README.md

 # BEDU-Data-Analysis
-Derivable product of the Data Analysis bootcamp I took with BEDU in MAY-OCT 2020.
+Derivable product of the Data Analysis bootcamp I took with BEDU during MAY-OCT 2020.

 The order in which the files should be open is:
 1. exploratoryDataAnalysis.ipynb